scalabli/quo/docs/console.rst

     - ``url`` *(str)* – URL or filename of the thing to launch.
     - ``wait`` *(bool)* – Wait for the program to exit before returning.
 This only works if the launched program blocks.
 In particular, xdg- open on Linux does not block.

-    - ``locate`` Optional *(bool)* – if this is set to True then instead of lau nching the application associated with the URL it will attempt to laun ch a file manager with the file located.
+    - ``locate`` Optional *(bool)* – if this is set to True then instead of launching the application associated with the URL it will attempt to launch a file manager with the file located.
 This might have weird effects if the URL does not point to the filesystem.

 .. code:: python